 I read a lot of books, always have.
-Ever since I have decided to move to Japan, I focused on reading Japanese literature (in translation, for now), because I think that’s a good way to get to know a country and its people.
+Ever since I have decided to move to Japan, I focused on reading Japanese literature (in translation, for now), because I think delving into original literature is a good way to get to know a country and its people.

-On this page, I am collecting all the book reviews I have done on the blog before, you will find here a short synopsis of the book and, most of the times even shorter, what I thought about it.
-I am no literary critic, and I read simply for my own enjoyment, so please don’t expect any deep philosophical insights into an author or a particular book.
+On this page, I am collecting all the book reviews I have done on the blog before, usually on Sundays.
+So, you will find here a short synopsis of the book and, most of the times even shorter, what I thought about it.
+I am no literary critic, and I read simply for my own enjoyment, so please don’t expect any deep philosophical insights into the author and his style.

-I will start out with Japanese literature, then I will list books about Japan, and the few films I have reviewed I will list at the end.
-The sorting inside the categories is by author.
-As before, there will be links to amazon if you want to buy the book online – disclaimer: they are now linked to my Amazon affiliate account so I can finally get rich. 😉
+The list below is ordered alphabetically by author.
+It starts out with Japanese literature, then a short list of books about Japan both by Japanese and foreigners, and at the end are a few films.
+There are links to amazon if you want to buy the book online – disclaimer: all the books below are linked to my Amazon affiliate account so I can finally get rich off my friends. 😉

 Fumiko Enchi (1905 – 1986) was born in Tokyo.
-Since she was a sickly child, she was home-schooled and was taught English, French, and Chinese literature; through her grandmother she got to know the classics of Japanese literature.
-With 21, her first play was published, and from 1930, she began to write fiction, to not much acclaim.
+She was a sickly child, so she was home-schooled and was taught English, French, and Chinese literature, and through her grandmother she got to know the classics of Japanese literature.
+When she was 21, her first play was published, and from 1930, she began to write fiction, to not much acclaim at first.
 After a hiatus in and after WWII, she started to write again in the early 1950s, and finally received recognition as one of the most prominent Japanese writers of the Showa period.

 The Waiting Years